Ivan Mackerle: Career

 He surmised that the worm extracted its venom from the goyo plant and was capable of delivering lethal electric shocks to its victims.
 In 1992, Mackerle made a second eight-week trip to Mongolia, during which he was warned at a Buddhist monastery that the worm was a creature of "supernatural evil" and that he was endangering his life searching for the creature.
 Mackerle recalls having a vivid dream about the worm, and states that he woke up with unexplained blood-filled boils on his back.
 He collected enough photographs, footage and data to make a documentary on his trips to Mongolia, broadcast on Czech television in 1993 as The Sand Monster Mystery.

 Mackerle's expeditions also included a futile search for man-eating death blossoms in Madagascar and a scuba diving exploration off a Micronesian island in search of a mausoleum of platinum coffins.
 From 1998 to 2002 he was chief editor of the Czech magazine Fantastická fakta (Fantastic Facts), writing about strange phenomena and the paranormal.
 He was also a consultant for the TV series production titled Záhady a mystéria (Enigmas and mysteries), between 1998 and 2000.

 In the early 2000s, he suffered from heart problems but recovered by 2004 and launched his third expedition to Mongolia in the late summer of that year.
 He scoured the desert with ultralight pilot Jiří Zítka, a video camera attached to the aircraft, but to no avail.
 He concluded that the creature was likely mythical, the figment of imagination or a "psychological problem" as he put it, brought about by the extreme heat of the desert.

 Personal life

 He authored several books and was a long-term contributor to numerous magazines including the Fortean Times.
 In his spare time he was also interested in historical military vehicles.

-At 20 he married Ivona Palickova, and they had a son, Danny.
+At 20 he married Ivona Paličková, and they had a son, Danny.
 Dan had also joined his father in many expeditions in the amphibious Schwimmwagen.